microsoft/vscode-docs/docs/extensions/example-debuggers.md

 Now take a look at the **contributes** section which contains the contributions specific to debug extensions.

 First we use the **breakpoints** contribution point to list the languages for which setting breakpoints will be enabled.
-Without this it would not be possible to set breakpoints in a markdown files.
+Without this, it would not be possible to set breakpoints in a Markdown files.

 Next is the **debuggers** section.
 Here one debugger is introduced under a debug **type** "mock".
 The user can reference this type in his launch configurations.
 The optional attribute **label** can be used to give the debug type a nice name when showing it in the UI.

 Since the debug extension uses a debug adapter, a relative path to its code is given as the **program** attribute.
 In order to make the extension self-contained the application must live inside the extension folder.
-By convention we keep this applications inside a folder named `out` or `bin` but you are free to use a different name.
+By convention, we keep this applications inside a folder named `out` or `bin` but you are free to use a different name.

 Since VS Code runs on different platforms, we have to make sure that the debug adapter program supports the different platforms as well.
 For this we have the following options: